These Traditional Cookies are made with a quick and easy dough. A simple lemon glaze tops these Italian Easter Cookies. Perfect with a coffee or tea.

 ITALIAN EASTER COOKIE

-- In a large bowl** whisk together the flour, sugar, baking powder, salt and lemon zest.
-Make a well in the middle and add the egg, oil and the milk.
-Mix with a fork or pulse until mixture is combined (if dough is too dry add more milk 1 tablespoon at a time), move to a flat surface and knead until smooth. (with a food processor you won’t have to knead for much time).
+- In a large bowl whisk together the flour, sugar, baking powder, salt and lemon zest.
+Make a well in the middle and add the egg, butter and the milk.
+With a fork combine until mixture is almost combined, move it to a flat surface and gently knead to form a smooth dough.

-- Remove pieces of dough to form 4 inch (10 cm) ropes.
-Leaving the tip of one end of the rope a little raised then roll up the remainder (see photo).
-Place on prepared cookie sheet and bake for approximately 15-20 minutes or until lightly golden.
-Let cool then cover with lemon glaze.
+- Remove pieces of dough to form 5-6 inches (13-16 cm) ropes, make sure the ropes are quite thin then form to make a knot, if making smaller ropes you can join them together to form circles if you prefer. (see photo).
+Place on prepared cookie sheet and bake for approximately 15-18 minutes or until lightly golden.
+Let cool then cover with lemon glaze or dust with powdered sugar if desired.
 Enjoy.

 - In a small bowl add the sifted powdered sugar, lemon juice and milk, combine to your desired thickness. (less or more milk as needed).